 Will Christian Military Schools in Indiana Really Help Your Defiant Boy?
 Maybe, But There is Another Solution.

-Is your teen spinning out of control, angry, self-destructing, using illegal substances, or in legal trouble?
+Is your teen spinning out of control, angry, self-destructing, or in legal trouble?
 If so, we can help, and most likely we can do so better than Christian military schools in Indiana.

 Our boarding school is a final solution for your boy, and without the intimidation of drill sergeants.
 We offer a secure campus and military-like discipline and structure, but Agape also provides vocational training, mentoring and spiritual help for troubled boys.
 Our boarding school includes team sports on a sprawling campus and a fully accredited school.